-The Birth of the Blues (Part 2) - A Blues Lesson for Beginners.
+The Birth of the Blues (Part 2) - Beginners Lesson.

 The Birth of The Blues (Part 2) - The Lesson explained.